stoplightio/elements/CONTRIBUTING.md

 Elements is an open-source project, and we love contributions.
 If you're familiar with TypeScript and Jest then dive right in, see how far you can get, and talk to us in [Discussions](https://github.com/stoplightio/elements/discussions) or start a draft PR if you get stuck.

-## Installing Elements
+## Install Elements

 Before you start development, you have to install Elements and its dependencies.

 Make sure you have [Node.js](https://nodejs.org/en/) version 16 or higher installed.
 We recommend [nvm](https://github.com/nvm-sh/nvm) for managing different versions of Node.js on your computer.

-For dependencies, we are using [yarn](https://yarnpkg.com/).
+For dependencies, use [yarn](https://yarnpkg.com/).
 Install it, following the [guideline](https://yarnpkg.com/getting-started/install).

 Clone elements repository by running `git clone git@github.com:stoplightio/elements.git` (provided you have [SSH keys added](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) in GitHub).

 Next, move into the repository by running `cd elements`.

-Now run `yarn`.
-Installation of dependencies will begin.
+Now run `yarn` and to install dependencies.

 To validate that the installation was successful, move into the demo folder by running `cd demo` and run `yarn start`.
 You should see a demo website, under the address `http://localhost:4025`.

-## Developing Elements
+## Develop Elements

-Elements is split into 3 packages.
-2 of them - `elements` and `elements-dev-portal` are user-facing.
-3rd - `elements-core` is an implementation detail, created to share code and components between `elements` and `elements-dev-portal`.
+Elements is split into three packages.
+Two of them, `elements` and `elements-dev-portal`, are user-facing.
+The third, `elements-core`, is an implementation detail created to share code and components between `elements` and `elements-dev-portal`.

-Most of the code is actually in `elements-core`, so if you are working on an issue, it's likely where you will land. `elements` and `elements-dev-portal` only have code that is highly specific to those projects.
+Most of the code is in `elements-core`; `elements` and `elements-dev-portal` only have code that's highly specific to those projects.

-Most often, we are developing elements (in all of those packages) using [storybooks](https://storybook.js.org/).
+Most often, you'll develop Elements (in all of those packages) using [storybooks](https://storybook.js.org/).

 Each package has its own storybook.
-In order to run a storybook for a specific package, in the main directory run, for example `yarn elements-core storybook`.
-This will start a storybook for the `elements-core` package.
+To run a storybook for a specific package, in the main directory run, for example, `yarn elements-core storybook`.
+This starts a storybook for the `elements-core` package.

 Now you can develop the code and test your changes in the storybook.